Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.6

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed per second.
-This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
+This number is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to the local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices